-As an Oncology Nurse Practitioner with over 10 years’ experience, I am privileged to care for patients and their families during this challenging time.
-I collaborate with the Oncologists to provide comprehensive cancer care.
-My focus is on symptom management for patients receiving chemotherapy and providing follow up care.
-I also see patients in our survivorship program.
+As an Oncology Nurse Practitioner with over 10 years’ experience, Kim feels privileged to care for patients and their families during challenging times.
+Kim collaborates with the oncologists to provide comprehensive cancer care.
+Her focus is on symptom management for patients receiving chemotherapy and providing follow up care.
+She also see patients in our survivorship program.

 The Infusion Team

 We never forget that you are more than a patient with a condition.
 You have a name.
 You have a sense of humor.
 You have a unique source of strength.
 And we’re honored to accompany you on your journey.